Derogater/Brand-Planning/Brand Planning/Company/E-Comm & Brand/LAMAN.md

 The term “La Man” has multiple meanings depending on the context.
 Here are some possible interpretations:

-- **La Man** can also be used as a slang term to describe a sweetheart, lover, or mistress, as defined by Merriam-Webster.
+- **La Man**, also be used as a slang term to describe a sweetheart, lover, or mistress, as defined by Merriam-Webster.

 **Man** is a more general term that refers to an individual human.